 With team members coming and going, managing who has access to which apps and files is critical.
 Relying on employees to create and remember strong, unique passwords for every service is a recipe for disaster.
 This is where a business password manager is a lifesaver.
 Tools like 1Password or LastPass can generate, store, and share credentials securely across your entire company.
 They also make it simple to enforce multi-factor authentication (MFA), which adds an essential extra layer of security.
 When an employee leaves, you can revoke their access to everything in one click, ensuring a clean and secure offboarding process.
 This gives you centralized control over access and peace of mind.

-For Protecting Your Cloud-Based Work
+For Securing Your Cloud-Based Files

 Your team likely relies on a dozen or more cloud-based apps to get their work done.
 While services like Google Workspace or Microsoft 365 have robust security, you still share the responsibility for protecting your data within them.
 Strong security features are a must.
 This means having visibility into how these apps are being used and ensuring the devices connecting to them are secure.
 Endpoint protection software like CrowdStrike or SentinelOne helps secure laptops and phones from malware.
 For larger organizations, tools like Microsoft Defender for Cloud Apps can help monitor for suspicious activity within your SaaS tools, adding another layer of defense for your cloud environment.